-In this unit students apply the problem-solving methodology to develop working software modules using a programming language.
+In this unit students apply the problem-solving methodology to develop working software modules using an object-oriented programming (OOP) language.
 Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.

-In Area of Study 1, students respond to teacher-provided solution requirements and designs and develop a set of working modules through the use of a programming language.
-Students examine a simple software requirements specification and a range of software design tools in order to apply specific processing features of a programming language to create working modules.
+In Area of Study 1, students respond to teacher-provided solution requirements and designs to develop a set of working software modules through the use of an OOP language.
+Students examine a set of requirements and a range of software design tools in order to apply specific features of an OOP language to create working software modules.
+In Area of Study 2, students analyse an identified problem, need or opportunity, prepare a project plan, develop a software requirements specification and design a software solution.

-In Area of Study 2, students analyse a need or opportunity, select an appropriate development model, prepare a project plan, develop a software 'part of the School-assessed Task (SAT) this is completed in Unit 4, Area of Study 1.
+Area of Study 2 forms the first part of the School-Assessed Task (SAT) that is completed in Unit 4, Area of Study 1.